 This way students can hear and see the different writing strategies at work, and they will know how to use them when they begin to write.

-Students first draw their picture, then we encourage them to try and label 3 things on it.
-They can try to stretch out the whole word, or put the beginning sound that they hear and put a ‘magic line’ under it so that a teacher can help write the rest of the word.
+Students first draw their picture, then I encourage them to try and label 3 things on it.
+They can try to stretch out the whole world, or put the beginning sound that they hear and put a ‘magic line’ under it so that a teacher can help write the rest of the word.

 This is when a guided writing table is important.
 Our tables have 6 seats.
 I put two students by my side, and the last 3 chairs are left for students that can write independently.
 I can guide and help the students next to me, while still answering any questions from the other students at the table.

 I start by asking them what they want to write, then they can draw a picture.
 Once they are ready, we write the sentence together.
 I guide them through beginning sounds, sight words or stretching out words.

-If there is an activity that we want a student to complete by writing in whole words, we can write what they tell us with a yellow marker.
+If there is an activity that I want a student to complete by writing in whole words, I write what they tell me with a yellow marker.
 That way, they can trace over the letter with a pencil, and begin their writing journey.

-We love making class books with our students.
+I love making class books with my students.
 We make them all the time, then put them in our classroom library so that they can read them.
 Our students are always really excited when they can make a contribution to our books.